thisisnextlevel/AutomationSolution/README.md

   - `RunProcessTask` – runs a shell command
   - `SleepTask` – pauses for a configurable time
   - `DownloadFileTask` – downloads a file from a URL
+  - `HttpGetTask` – fetches text from a URL
+  - `HttpPostTask` – sends a POST request and stores the response
 - Plugin loader for discovering additional tasks or engines from a `plugins` directory
 - Custom tasks must be loaded (for example registered with DI or via the plugin loader) before parsing a workflow so their assemblies are already loaded
 - Workflow definitions can be specified in `workflow.json`